-Special Development Plan: shall be any request to modify any standards in the Padre Boulevard and Entertainment District Code as well as the Padre Boulevard and Entertainment District Design Guidelines.
+Special Development Plan: shall be any request to modify any standards the PBED including the Regulating Plan and other sections of the code that are not considered a Design Exception.

 Street Screen: a freestanding wall or living fence built along the frontage line or in line with the building façade along the street.
 It may mask a parking lot or a loading/service area from view or provide privacy to a side yard and/or strengthen the spatial definition of the public realm.